Pwnzer0tt1/digger/README.md

 <!--
-Copyright (C) 2023-2024  ANSSI
+Copyright (C) 2025 Pwnzer0tt1
-SPDX-License-Identifier: CC0-1.0
+This file has been modified from the original version.
-Modified by Pwnzer0tt1
+Licensed under GPL-3.0
 -->

 # Digger